birkheadc/ProjectsWebApi/README.md

 The repository (`IProjectRepository` / `ProjectRepository`) are built to make manual calls to a MySql database.

 In order to do this, a `ConnectionString` must be established.
-This is done by reading certain environmental variables, then building the string at runtime.
-Those environmental variables must be established before compiling.
+This is done by reading certain environment variables, then building the string at runtime.
+Those environment variables must be established before compiling.

 **In development, I suggest using dotnet user-secrets to do this:**
 - `dotnet user-secrets init` to initialize user-secrets